NavidRoshani/sunrise/README.md

 U = mol.make_ansatz('UpCCSD')
 print(U)
 ```
-Finally, they can be employed in a similar way to tequila QCircuits or converted to them:
+Finally, they can be employed in a similar way to tequila `QCircuit` or converted to them:
 ```python
 U = ...
 #The expectation value object is explained bellow